trimstray/test-your-sysadmin-skills/README.md

 Fixed the issue by reducing `max_files_per_process` e.g. to 200 from default 1000.
 This parameter is in `postgresql.conf` file and this sets the maximum number of simultaneously open files allowed to each server subprocess.

-Usually people start to edit `/etc/security/limits.conf` file, but forget that this file only apply to the actively logged in users through the pam system.
+Usually people start to edit `/etc/security/limits.conf` file, but forget that this file only apply to the actively logged in users through the PAM system.

 </details>